SalimSalimi/VueJsCourse/README.md

 }
 ```

+### Sending data using props
+Sometimes, using components and relying on `$route` adresses some issues and make it not reusable.
+To fix this, we can send data using `props`.
+But by default, when we use route, it doesn't pass propos between components, to change it, we have to set `props:true` on the configuration of the route.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.